Find A New Easter Tradition: 10 Ways To Celebrate Easter From Around The World

 Give this Easter tradition a try:

-Encourage your children to dress up as an Easter witch (or another symbol of Easter, try or Free Easter Bunny costume props) and create homemade drawings or paintings to give to neighbours or family members to spread some Easter cheer.
+Let your children dress up as friendly witches – or another springtime character, you could try our Free Easter Bunny costume props) – and create homemade Easter cards or drawings to give to neighbours or family members.
+It’s a lovely way to spread a bit of Easter cheer.

 4. The Easter Egg Roll (United States of America)